-1. Grate the onion using a box grater.
-Then squeeze out all of the moisture.
+1. Grate the onion using the coarse side of a box grater in long sweeps.
+Place on a tea towel, then squeeze out all of the moisture.
 These grated onions need to be as dry as possible.
 Place in a large mixing bowl.

 3. Mix together with a fork.
-Take this as an uncooked tarka as it were.
+Take this as an uncooked ‘tarka’ as it were.
 Test and check the seasoning.
+Adjust to taste.

-4. Now mix the minced meat with the onion mixture, use your hands that’s the best tool.
+4. Now mix the minced meat with the onion mixture; use your hands they’re the best tool.

-5. Cook at little test pattie, in a frying pan with a tiny amount of oil in it.
-This is a foolproof way to check you are happy with the finished kebab, and your last chance to correct any seasoning etc.
+5. Cook a little test patty, in a frying pan using a scant amount of oil.
+This is a fool-proof way to check your kebabs are on point, and your last chance to correct any seasoning of the raw mixture.

-6. Put your grill to its highest heat, and line the grill tray with foil paper.
+6. Put your oven grill on its highest heat setting, and line the grill tray with foil paper.

-7. Fill a bowl with water.
+7. Fill a small bowl with water.
 Wet your hands before shaping your kebabs, this will stop the mixture from sticking to your hands.
 Take some of the mixture, roll into a ball, and then flatten.
 Place on the foil lined grill tray.
-You want between 9-12 kebabs from the mixture for a good size.
+Aim for 9-12 kebabs from the mixture for a good size.

 8. Grill for 4-5 minutes on each side or until cooked.
 You want a nice char, and don’t overcook, keep them juicy!